 Interrupted by World War I, the project materialized after the war.
 The Grand Chancellor of the Legion of Honor, then general Dubail, decided to devote a sanctuary to the glory of French people and foreigners afflicted by the war.

 On his initiative, the Museum of the Legion of Honor and the Orders of Chivalry was founded in 1925, in the east wing of the Palace of the Legion of Honor, the former stables of the Hôtel de Salm.

 To raise funds for the remodeling work, general Dubail appealed to recipients of the Legion of Honor and the Military Medal through a subscription effort.
 It was essentially thanks to the successive donations of an American business lawyer, William Nelson Cromwell, that the museum became a reality.

 The museum was an immediate success, and in 1932 it was extended to accommodate foreign orders.
 It was entirely renovated and redesigned in 2006, and it now occupies the entire wing dedicated to it.

 In 2008, the museum became a major international reference point thanks to the fabulous collection loaned by the world’s foremost collector in the area of orders and decorations, the Italian Antonio Benedetto Spada.

-In 2016, the exhibition spaces of the Legion of Honor and the National Order of Merit, enriched with new works, were redesigned in a display combining solemnity and education.
+In 2016 and 2018, the exhibition spaces of the Legion of Honor, the National Order of Merit and the royal orders, enriched with new works, were redesigned in a display combining solemnity and education.
 The interactive arrangement allows visitors to explore the history of French decorations over the past thousand years and to discover the current workings of the national orders and their members.